Drakeo the Ruler: Music career

 He released his second project, I Am Mr. Mosely 2, on July 21, 2016, with features including Mozzy, Skeme, and Philthy Rich.
 He followed this up with the release of So Cold I Do Em in December.

 After his jail release in November 2017, he recorded a 16-track mixtape, Cold Devil, in 10 days, and released it the following month.
 Paul A. Thompson of Pitchfork described it as "the most compelling album of the Los Angeles emcee's career", adding that his "avant deadpan and impressionistic relationship to the beat" is "icy and unforgettable".
 Similarly, Grant Rindner of Complex called it "one of the most impressive California rap projects in years".
 He released music videos for "Flu Flamming", "Big Banc Uchies", and "Out the Slums" within a month.
 "Flu Flamming" was also notably remixed by Lil Yachty, and "Big Banc Uchies" by Shy Glizzy.
 The music video for "Roll Bounce" was released in September, with Drakeo in jail awaiting trial.

 The project, Thank You for Using GTL, was recorded from phone calls from jail, and released in June 2020.

-His ninth mixtape, The Truth Hurts, was released on February 24, 2021.
-The mixtape contains notable guest appearances from Don Toliver and Drake on the song "Talk to Me".
+His official album debut, The Truth Hurts, was released on February 24, 2021.
+The album contains notable guest appearances from Don Toliver on the song "Dawn Tolliver" and Drake on the song "Talk to Me".
+The project also had features from Michigan rappers IceWear Vezzo, Snap Dogg, Krispylife Kidd, Canadian rapper Pressa, and California rapper Bravo the Bagchaser, accompanied by his Stinc Team labelmates Ketchy the Great, SaySoTheMac, and Drakeo's blood brother, Ralfy the Plug.

+Personal life

+Caldwell had one child, a son.